 5.7.
-Equipment & System Performance Optimization
+Equipment & System Performance Optimization (ESPO)

 Eligibility Criteria The Equipment & Systems Performance Optimization (ESPO) Initiative is available to all C&I customers averaging greater than 2,000 building operating hours a year.
-The ESPO initiative offers three pathways: to accommodate different customer segments and building needs.
-The ESPO initiative is designed to optimize equipment and systems and includes optimizing building energy controls and process system operations.
-The systems optimization may include retro- commissioning (RCx), operations & maintenance (O&M), and Monitoring-Based Commissioning (MBCx).
+The ESPO initiative helps customers optimize the efficiency of their HVAC, refrigeration, compressed air, and steam systems.
+The systems optimization may include retro-commissioning (RCx), operations & maintenance (O&M), and Monitoring-Based Commissioning (MBCx).
 This initiative falls within the Large Retrofit Program.
+The ESPO program is a means of capturing savings and may be delivered through other initiatives (such as the State SEMP or Industrial Initiative).
 Offerings ESPO provides three pathways for participation depending on the customer's energy efficiency opportunity, building type, and age and sophistication of existing control systems.
-The vendor and technical support team help the customer to select the best pathway .
-The three pathways are described below.
-Low-Cost Tuning offers prescriptive incentives to customers that have isolated items for systems in need of standard tuning.
-In addition to identifying standard tuning, the technical support will help to identify easy to install efficiency measures that can be implemented by the customer's facility staff, maintenance contactors, or retro-commissioning vendors. re-approval for implementation had been required before the customer or outside party can receive an incentive on the installation.
-The Company is developing guidelines for documenting baseline conditions to enable program participants to implement some Low-Cost Tune-Up measures without pre-approval.
+The three pathways are: Low-Cost Tuning offers prescriptive incentives to customers that have isolated items for systems in need of standard tuning.
+In addition to identifying standard tuning, the technical support will help to identify easy to install efficiency measures that can be implemented by the customer's facility staff, maintenance contactors, or RCx vendors. re-approval for implementation had been required before the customer or outside party can receive an incentive on the installation.
+The Company is developing guidelines for documenting baseline conditions to enable program participants to implement some Low-Cost Tune-Up measures without pre- approval.
 Incentives are provided to sites where the baseline condition and proposed upgrade are documented through a simple data input, which is used to determine savings at the measure level.
 Only selected HVAC, steam, refrigeration, and compressed air measures are eligible for prescriptive incentives.
 Customers participating in the two other ESPO pathways described below may opt to apply for Low-Cost Tuning incentives, eliminating the need to submit custom savings calculations.
+Targeted Systems and Whole Building & Process Tuning offer a custom RCx approach.
+Targeted Systems Tuning offers an in-depth investigation of specific process or end-use.
+The Whole Building and Process Tuning offers a comprehensive approach to RCx for customers with a functional control system in place and electric usage greater than 5,000,000 kWh annually.
+Investigation funds of up to \$12,000 are available for System Tuning and \$30,000 for Whole Building & Process Tuning.
+Incentives of \$0.17 per kWh and \$1.20 per therm of savings are offered for measures implemented through this pathway.
+An additional performance incentive of \$0.03 per kWh and \$0.20 per therm is available to customers that reduce at least 2.75% of the facility's annual electric consumption and 1.5% of the facility's annual gas consumption.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 33 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 36 of 91